 Miyabi Milano Japanese Restaurant Interior Design

-Italian architect davide beretta design the Japanese restaurant at milan,Italy.
+Italian architect davide beretta design the Japanese restaurant at Milan,Italy.

 Miyabi restaurant occupies the ground floor premises of a prestigious historic building in the centre of Milan, A restaurant

 Restaurant owners’ oriental philosophy is Miyabi Restaurant Interior is a bright and minimal space.
 Architect DAVIDE design a restaurant the simple and clean lines define the space while the wide use of natural materials, such as cypress wood, helps to create a more intimate atmosphere.

 The restaurant occupies a large rectangular room, almost six meters high and half-loft, punctuated by large floor-to-ceiling windows overlooking Corso Monforte, which allow for great natural lighting during the daytime.